 The Internet is a great resource for finding information on upcoming concerts and it is fast becoming a resource for live events, including concerts.
 Pollstar, a concert database, is a valuable online reference for upcoming concerts, as is Live Nation, which provides listings of upcoming concerts and sells tickets.
 If you are looking to purchase your concert tickets online you can also visit Ticketmaster.com, which also provides a searchable directory of upcoming performances.
 In addition to providing databases and schedules of live appearances offline, the Web is also great place to attend live interviews with artists and bands.
 An Artist's or Band's own website will likely provide details on tour dates and live appearances.

 There are not nearly as many songwriting sites out there as writing sites, but there are several good ones.
 Sites such as The Muse's Muse and our songwriting section are targeted solely at songwriters.
 Songwriting sites provide songwriters with information, articles, links to web resources, newsletters and interactive discussion boards.
-There are also songwriting related newsgroups, such as rec.music.makers.songwriting and alt.music.lyrics.
 More information for songwriters can be found on sites of popular songwriting organizations such as BMI, SESAC and ASCAP.
 In addition to these resources, more songwriting links can be found at Writers Write® Songwriting and on Yahoo's songwriting section.

 The amount of music and audio content online is rapidly expanding.
 For starters, Broadcast.com can direct you to online audio broadcasts and Internet Radio provides a comprehensive guide to Internet Radio Stations.
-A unique site, Spinner.com lets you listen to music online and offers over 100 channels of different types of music.
-Another great audio site is IUMA, Internet Underground Music Archive, which lets you sample the music of thousands of independent bands.
+A unique site, Pandora, lets you listen to music online and offers many channels of different types of music.
+Another great audio site is SoundCloud, where you can listen to songs and upload your own.

 The Music Business

 In addition to the sites mentioned above there are numerous sites devoted to the business end of music which help keep those in the music business up to speed.
 The Hollywood Reporter provides music-related business news; however, a fee is charged to access the complete articles.
-R&R Online provides industry news and music-related jobs listings.
 The TAXI website provides business-to-business industry classifieds.
 Another resource for music business information is Music Connection Magazine.
 ASCAP, the American Society of Composers, Authors and Publishers, has a large website with details on the music business, as well as links to other resources.
-The American Music Center is another well-known organization, with a focus on contemporary classical music and jazz.
 The Music Publishers Associations (MPA) website provides resources for music publishers.
 You can also keep track of the bestselling albums and singles online with Charts All Over the World, and Billboard.com.
-Some good music business resources are the National Endowment for the Arts website, the National Music Foundation, the Recording Academy, the Recording Industry Association of America and the PAN Network.
+Some good music business resources are the National Endowment for the Arts website, the National Music Foundation, the Recording Academy and the Recording Industry Association of America.

 Online shopping holds several advantages over the traditional music shopping experience, by providing the consumer with options typically unavailable in the physical shopping environment.
 Some of these new options include previewing the music on your computer, reading reviews of the albums and songs, looking through the bestselling albums in each genre and receiving email notification when new music by your favorite artists is available.
 Some of the major online stores include eMusic, iTunes, Google Play and Amazon.com.
 In addition to the online retailers, many of the record companies and labels also sell music online.